animatai/examples/README.md

 * Create a config file: `cp config.py.template config.py`
 * Having the start script here is convenient: `cp venv3/lib/python3.6/site-packages/animatai/start.sh .`
 * Install the additional packages used by these examples: `pip install -r requirements.txt`
-* And having the client here makes it easier to find (and is necessary for `start.sh` to work): `venv3/lib/python3.6/site-packages/animatai/index.html .`
+* And having the client here makes it easier to find (and is necessary for `start.sh` to work): `cp venv3/lib/python3.6/site-packages/animatai/index.html .`

 Running animat worlds
 =====================